 I’m going to try to walk you through the house and I’ll do my best to point out what will be changing and why.

 The sunroom will be closed off and turned into a laundry room and mudroom.
 The laundry room is currently in the basement and I’ll be thankful to not have to go up and down two stories for each load of laundry with my bad knees (that sounds like a grandma talking, not a 33 year old, huh? ugh).
-It’s sad to get rid of a room that brings in so much light, but we’ll be making up for that lost light with new windows in the kitchen, you can visit this site if you want to hire the experts who fixed our windows at our kitchen, and eventually we plan on adding a screened porch off the dining room.
+It’s sad to get rid of a room that brings in so much light, but we’ll be making up for that lost light with new windows and roller blinds in the kitchen, you can visit this site if you want to hire the experts who fixed our windows at our kitchen, and eventually we plan on adding a screened porch off the dining room.

 The basement is getting a massive support beam after the house is jacked up 2″.
-Other than that, nothing new is going on in there at the moment.
-Phase 2 or 3 will be us putting in a permanent ceiling, flooring, and painting.
+Other than that, painting companies in Tacoma is helping with the waterproofing and painting, nothing new is going on in there at the moment, for this process we definitely recommend hiring commercial painting services to make sure you get the end result that you’ve been looking for.
+Phase 2 or 3 will be us putting in a permanent ceiling and flooring.